 The 2013 Future Cities; Livable Futures: Symposium in Cincinnati, Ohio explored the future of urban life, and how to sustainably and equitably develop urban areas.
 With the majority of the world’s population now living in cities, new challenges have arisen in development and sustainability.
 The symposium examined the issues surrounding development in urban locations.
 Cincinnati is a mid-sized city and experts predict that cities of 300,000 to one million people are the cities of the future.
 Cincinnati faces challenges and opportunities in common with other cities across the country and the globe and serves as a city with a rich history to learn from.

-MetroLAB is a Public Interest Design / Build program within the University of Cincinnati School of Architecture and Interior Design (SAID) in the College of Design, Architecture, Art and Planning (DAAP) that engages students and faculty from SAID, DAAP and across UC with local and regional communities and partners that would not otherwise have access to design.
+MetroLAB (2011-2018) was a Public Interest Design / Build program within the University of Cincinnati School of Architecture and Interior Design (SAID) in the College of Design, Architecture, Art and Planning (DAAP) that engages students and faculty from SAID, DAAP and across UC with local and regional communities and partners that would not otherwise have access to design.
+Architecture faculty ran projects in partnership with non-profit groups in Cincinnati.
+Projects included Five Points Alley in Walnut Hills and Pleasant Street Parklet.